Newark, New Jersey: Political corruption

 Newark has been marred with political corruption throughout the years.
-Five of the previous seven mayors of Newark have been indicted on criminal charges, including the three mayors before Cory Booker: Hugh Addonizio, Kenneth Gibson and Sharpe James.
+Between 1962 and 2010, five of seven mayors of Newark had been indicted on criminal charges, including the three mayors before Cory Booker: Hugh Addonizio, Kenneth Gibson and Sharpe James.
 As reported by Newsweek: "... every mayor since 1962 (except one, Cory Booker) has been indicted for crimes committed while in office".

 Addonizio was mayor of Newark from 1962 to 1970.
 A son of Italian immigrants, a tailor and World War II veteran, he ran on a reform platform, defeating the incumbent, Leo Carlin, whom, ironically, Addonizio characterized as corrupt and a part of the political machine of the era.
 In December 1969, Addonizio and nine present or former officials of the municipal administration in Newark were indicted by a Federal grand jury; five other persons were also indicted.
 In July 1970, the former mayor, and four other defendants, were found guilty by a Federal jury on 64 counts each, one of conspiracy and 63 of extortion.
 In September 1970, Addonizio was sentenced to ten years in federal prison and fined $25,000 by Federal Judge George H. Barlow for his role in a plot that involved the extortion of $1.5 million in kickbacks, a crime that the judge said "tore at the very heart of our civilized society and our form of representative government".

 His successor was Kenneth Gibson, the city's first African American mayor, elected in 1970.
 He pleaded guilty to federal tax evasion in 2002 as part of a plea agreement on fraud and bribery charges.
 During his tenure as mayor in 1980, Gibson was tried and acquitted of giving out no-show jobs by an Essex County jury.

 Sharpe James, who defeated Gibson in 1986 and declined to run for a sixth term in 2006, was indicted on 33 counts of conspiracy, mail fraud, and wire fraud by a federal grand jury sitting in Newark.
 The grand jury charged James with spending $58,000 on city-owned credit cards for personal gain and orchestrating a scheme to sell city-owned land at below-market prices to his companion, who immediately re-sold the land to developers and gained a profit of over $500,000.
 James pleaded not guilty on 25 counts at his initial court appearance on July 12, 2007.
 On April 17, 2008, James was found guilty for his role in the conspiring to rig land sales at nine city-owned properties for personal gain.
 The former mayor was sentenced to serve up to 27 months in prison, and was released on April 6, 2010, for good behavior.